Are you interested in adding greenery to your home? Wondering which indoor plants are easiest to grow in the Indian climate?

-It is alse called the “Miracle plant”.
-And for good reason too.
+Aloe Vera is also called the “Miracle plant”.
+There are good reasons for this.
 It’s renowned worldwide for having medicinal properties that rejuvenate, soothe and heal the human body.

-Aloe is a stemless, succulent plant with thick and fleshy leaves with serrated margins.
-While it grows wild in several tropical climates, it also grows indoor successfully as a potted plant , especially because, it is relatively resistant to most insect pests.
+Aloe is a stemless succulent plant with thick and fleshy leaves with serrated margins.
+While it grows wild in several tropical climates, it also grows indoor successfully as a potted plant.
+It is relatively resistant to most insect pests.
 Which again means you don’t have to spend your time swatting away those pests from leaves and have a ready remedy at hand for those cuts, bruises and skin ailments!

 Care Instructions For Growing Aloe Vera Plant Indoors

-Light: The plant requires bright, sunny conditions to grow well, so it’s best if you place it under south or west facing windows.
+Light: The plant requires bright, sunny conditions to grow well.
+It’s best if you place it under south or west facing windows.

 Soil: Aloe requires well-drained sandy potting soil to grow well.
-Experts recommend, you use commercially available packages of “cacti and succulent mix” to ensure excess water drains out easily.
+Experts recommend to use commercially available packages of “cacti and succulent mix” to ensure excess water drains out easily.
 To help this process along, it’s better to use terracotta pots to grow aloe since they are porous.

 The plant having a name starting with the word“ Lucky” itself is a dead giveaway!